The Authority’s role in making public interventions on the use of statistics

 We monitor the use of data and investigate concerns where we see unpublished figures – such as management information or models – being used publicly to inform Parliaments, the media and the public.
 In deciding whether to intervene we consider whether:

-- there is appropriate explanations of context and sources, including being clear about caveats and quality concerns
+• there is appropriate explanation of context and sources, including being clear about caveats and quality concerns

 Production of statistics